-If your Card is used without your permission, or is lost, stolen or if you think your Account may have been misused, we may ask you to write us within seven days to confirm the loss, theft or possible misuse at the Address.
+If the Card is used without your permission, or is lost, stolen or if you think the Account may have been misused, we may ask you to write us within seven days to confirm the loss, theft or possible misuse at the Address.
 We may disclose to law enforcement agencies any information which we reasonably believe may be relevant.

 Within the limits permitted under the applicable laws, and subject to the limitations defined in this Agreement, we are liable for due performance of our obligations set out in this Agreement.

 You cannot claim a loss or damage from us if:

 None of these exceptions will apply, and nothing else in the Agreement will stop us being liable, if:

 We can change the Agreement in the circumstances listed below.